shenjean/diversity/README.md

 ## Step 1: Quality assessment and trimming

+Documentation on CIRCE/RRA cluster: https://wiki.rc.usf.edu/index.php/Main_Page

+### Submit a job to the cluster
 This is an example bash script to automate 1) quality assessment of pre- and post-trimmed fastq files and 2) fastq trimming using a Q25 threshold.
 These are performed using the fastqc and cutadapt packages in TrimGalore!

 Change the working directory (variable **DIR**) containing all fastq files accordingly.
 Also, look at patterns in your file names and change the suffix (e.g. _R1_001.fastq.gz) accordingly.